 The Organization is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
-Therefore, no provision for income taxes is made in the accompanying financial statements.
+Accordingly, no income tax is reflected in the accompanying financial statements.
+The Organization qualifies for the charitable contribution deduction under Section 170(b)(1)(A) and has been classified as an organization that is not a private foundation within the meaning of Section 509(a)(2) of the Code.